TexteaInc/funix/README.md

 python -m funix examples_better # Examples V2 😄
 ```

+Install the latest code on GitHub, you can just use `funix [module]` to start.

 ## Build Frontend

 In Funix, we have packaged a frontend that you can use directly,
-and we also have a frontend page that is deployed on the [public](https://pdf.textea.io/).
+and we also have a frontend page that is deployed on the [public](https://funix.vercel.app/).
 If you want to build the frontend yourself, you can do so with the following command:

 ```